 8. Does not know how to win when it is critical

 9. Becomes emotionally invested in the match.
-This is different from intensity
+This is different

 10. Blames errors on the referee or the opponent, does not learn